Akshayjain-2812/Chatbot/README.md

 Chatgui is the user interface that will be used by the users to interact with the chatbot

 The 5 steps followed for creating the chatbot are:
-1.Import and load the data file
+* 1.Import and load the data file
-2. Preprocess data
+* 2. Preprocess data
-3. Create training and testing data
+* 3. Create training and testing data
-4. Build the model
+* 4. Build the model
-5. Predict the response
+* 5. Predict the response

-In order to run the chatbot GUI, first train the dataset by using the command: python train_chatbot.py
+In order to run the chatbot GUI, first train the dataset by using the command:
+  *python train_chatbot.py*
 If there are no compilation errors, the model has been created successfully, you can now run the GUI using: python chatgui.py